null

 Connecting your supply header directly to a drip tape row has never been easier.
 The Tape Loc x 1/2" Easy Loc Coupler bridges the gap between two different types of tubing, allowing you to connect standard 1/2" polyethylene mainline directly to 5/8" drip tape.

 This fitting features the best of both worlds: a Tape Loc nut to secure your thin-walled drip tape and an Easy Loc collar to grip your solid poly tubing.
-It creates a secure, leak-proof transition without the need for hose clamps or glue.
+It creates a secure, leak-proof transition without the need for hose clamps or glue, making it one of our most popular irrigation fittings for vegetable farms and large garden rows.

 • Dual Technology: Combines the specialized "annular compression" of Tape Loc (for tape) with the rugged grip of Easy Loc (for poly tubing) in one compact fitting.